Melbourne, Victoria, Australia

 Chris Hopkins is a freelance documentary photojournalist based in Melbourne, Australia.

 Born and raised in rural Victoria, Australia, he travelled extensively internationally for six years before embarking on a photographic career.
 After graduating from college in 2010, Chris’ creative and intuitive eye for a story saw him hired by one of Australia’s largest daily newspapers; The Age.
-His work has since been featured in publications such as CNN, Rolling Stone, The Age, The Sydney Morning Herald, Australian Financial Review, The Guardian, The Global Mail, AFR Magazine and for UNHCR.
+His work has since been featured in publications such as The New York Times, CNN, Rolling Stone, The Age, The Sydney Morning Herald, Australian Financial Review, The Guardian, The Global Mail, AFR Magazine and for UNHCR.

 Chris’ freelance work has a footing in humanitarian story telling and within this broad brushstroke, explores themes such as race, culture and mental health.
 As a photojournalist Chris believes he is in a privileged position to give voice to those that would otherwise be silent and ‘to show the extraordinary in the ordinary’.
 His work from Australia and around the globe aims to bring human rights issues to the forefront of public awareness with the intent to change governmental policy.